ChordPro/chordpro/docs/content/ChordPro6-RelNotes.md

 guitar.

 How selectors are defined depends on the ChordPro processing tool.
-The reference implementation uses the config values for `instrument.name` and `user.name`.
+The reference implementation uses the config values for `instrument.type` and `user.name`.

 ## Enhanced chord definitions